 Department Funding Opportunities

 Assistantships (Masters students) and Associateships (Doctoral students) are awarded through contracts for the Academic Year (AY = fall and spring) or Semester (fall or spring) and must be renewed annually.
 Refer to the terms of the original Letter of Offer or your major's degree program handbook.
-The current Academic Year (major semester) salaries and the summer hourly student wages are provided at the link above.
+The current Academic Year (major semester) salaries and the summer hourly student wages are provided at the link here.

 Individual faculty members and research scientists affiliated with the department provide these opportunities; the department administration does not have employment opportunities to support student stipends/salaries.
 The official Letter of Offer outlines the terms and the period covered by the award, Academic Year or specific Semester.